Amit-H/Powrie-MuSiC/README.md

 2. Add Powrie Album single cell objects
 3. Add tx2gene in a data folder
 4. Allow user to specify species and gene identifiers (ensemble etc) for biomaRt

+## Branch structure

+For development purposes:
+1. main - latest working version, works fine for deployment
+2. dev - developement, for internal use, may not work as expected or at all